khayashi31/Programming-Task-Research-Internship-at-Financial-Services-Innovation-Lab-Georgia-Tech/README.md

     ![time_and_sentiment_score](https://user-images.githubusercontent.com/96277691/147013266-55cc12d3-d917-46cd-b60f-c5e3b36591ab.jpg)

 7. More descriptive statistics for the sentiment measure calculated can be found in the file "Parser.csv" which can be located in the same folder as the program.
 "Parser.csv" contains basic %positve/negative words along with additional statistics such as %constraining, %strong/weak modal, %litigious, etc.

+## Thought Process and Challenges

+### Selecting and Downloading 10 random 8-K filings
+- The third step in this program involved reading through the .idx files, filtering them to keep only the 8-K filings, and extracting/downloading 10 random companies' 8-K filings for each year-quarter.
+This job is done by the function "eightKdownloader."
+Filtering through the .idx files takes a relatively long amount of time even when using regex.
+Still, regex seems to be the fasted and most efficient way to conduct the action.

+### Nested Functions
+- This program uses nested/inner functions in the "produceStats" function.
+This was done since the functions "main" and "get_data" required direct access to variables such as "MASTER_DICTIONARY_FILE" and "OUTPUT_FILE" defined in the enclosing function.
+Additionally, this allows "produceStats" to be run independently on any set of cleaned data files without having to run the whole program.

+### Pickle File
+- This program saves the cleaned text files as .pkl files.
+This was done to increase efficiency: Since the cleaned text files are not meant to be analyzed manually by humans, its main purpose is to be reloaded back into the program.
+Therefore, serialization was a better option then rewriting the cleaned text onto a .txt file and reading it back into the program later.